f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 Now that AS3 has been installed on your BIG-IP device, we can deploy new Layer 4 to 7 App Services.
 First we'll review the structure of an AS3 declaration.
-Then we will **Create** a Basic HTTP Service, demonstrate 2 ways to **Modify/Mutate** the service by changing the pool member states and adding pool members, and finally **Delete** the service.
+Then we will **Create** a Basic HTTP Service, demonstrate two ways to **Modify/Mutate** the service by changing the pool member states and adding pool members, and finally **Delete** the service.
 Once we've demonstrated these tasks, we'll introduce more complex deployment options